tammybutow/Fintech-Failure-Stories/README.md

   impact: outage. <br />
 # 2019

-  <a href="https://www.nytimes.com/2019/08/16/business/lse-delay-stocks.html">Technical glitch delays trading at London Stock Exchange</a> - August 2019  <br/>
+  <a href="https://www.nytimes.com/2019/08/16/business/lse-delay-stocks.html">Technical glitch delays trading at London Stock Exchange - August 2019. </a> <br/>
   involved: “technical software issue” <br/>
   impact: outage.
 Delayed opening the trading of the FTSE 100 and 250 indices by almost two hours on 16 August.
 An LSE spokesperson as said “there is an issue which is affecting trading in certain securities”.
 The Guardian states that the technical glitch caused LSE’s worst outage for eight years.<br/>